JSX-Cats/Text-Analyzer/README.md

 returns the parts of speech in the file sample.txt located on the same directory.

 Update 1: --pending
-Returns Parts of Speech(POS) in JSON
+ - Returns Parts of Speech(POS) in JSON
+ - Text input on index.html